 - Soups are a great way to great way to get more veggies.
 Having small cut pieces of vegetables (if you like texture in your soup) is a great way to start.
 Or use an immersion blender in the pot if you have picky eaters and want to disguise that extra goodness.
 Some good soup choices to consider are onions, carrots, celery, tomatoes, zucchini and potatoes.
 Cruciferous veggies like broccoli or cauliflower have stronger flavors that intensify when they are cooked longer, so those might not be the best options for those just starting to eat more veggies.

 - Salads are another option for getting in a variety of veggies.
 Think outside the box here.
-Iceberg lettuce, tomatoes and shredded carrots are you’re Grandma’s salads.
+Iceberg lettuce, tomatoes and shredded carrots are your Grandma’s salads.
 While we all loved Grandma, and eating such a salad is still better than skipping it, try a variety of greens as your base.
 Trader Joe’s and Costco have interesting mixes that include shredded veggies that you may have not considered.
 Fruit is also fun and sweet way to make your salads more inviting.
 Sliced or diced apples or pears, mandarin oranges, or sliced strawberries are delicious in salads and that sweetness offered might just tempt some picky eaters who would normally shy away from the salad.
 Left-over roasted veggies also work really well.
 If you want your salad to be your main course, toss in some rice or quinoa to make it more filling.

 - Stir-Fry is another good way to add in a variety of veggies.
 Opt for lots of colors (peppers, eggplant, mushrooms) and textures (zucchini, broccoli, onions).
 It’s a good way to include some old favorites along with some new ideas for your salads.